tycohen/PTAOptimizer/README.md

 * CHIME & GBT L-band
 * CHIME & GBT UWBR

 NG15yr_totRMS.txt contains the total RMS for each pulsar at each telescope.
+See Example Usage to get individual noise components.

 ## 15yr_psrs.txt